Onnoghen Swears in Abba Aji as Justice of Supreme Court - THISDAYLIVE

-The Chief Justice of Nigeria (CJN), Justice Walter Onnoghen, on Tuesday swore in Justice Uwani Musa Abba Aji as a Justice of the Supreme Court, with a charge to her to bring her wealth of experience to bear on the bench of the apex court.
+Chief Justice of Nigeria (CJN) Justice Walter Onnoghen, yesterday swore in Justice Uwani Musa Abba Aji as a Justice of the Supreme Court, with a charge to her to bring the wealth of her experience to bear on the bench of the apex court.

 Onnoghen also used the occasion to warn lawyers as well as judges to be diligent in their handling of cases in order for the apex court to deal expeditiously with the huge workload and files before it.